Lean HE Global Festival

 We're aiming to make this festival as simple and lean as possible!

-- Proposals are open from now until the 15th of September for contributions;
+Proposals are open from now until the extended deadline of 1 October for contributions;

 How and when do I submit a proposal to lead a session?

-To submit your proposal, simply download and complete our proposal form and return it to firstname.lastname@example.org by 15 September, 2020.
+To submit your proposal, simply download and complete our proposal form and return it to firstname.lastname@example.org by the extended deadline of 1 October, 2020.

 The link above takes you to a read only google doc, if you hit "file" on the menu at the top right you should find the "download" option, when you can edit it at your leisure.